 Wednesday should be cooler but sunny, then increasing clouds Thursday night will bring a 20 percent chance of rain -- snow at the highest elevations -- by early Friday, according to the NWS.

-An upper-level high pressure system over California, coupled with surface high-pressure over the Great Basin, is responsible for the offshore airflow
+An upper-level high pressure system over California, coupled with surface high-pressure over the Great Basin, is responsible for the offshore airflow and warm, dry conditions.

 The red flag warnings and fire weather watches were canceled because NWS models indicated conditions just shy of warning levels -- gusts exceeding 35 mph, with relative humidities less than 15 percent, persisting for more than six hours.